-In her first starring role, Trish Van Devere (The Changeling and The Hearse) plays Amy, a twenty-seven-year-old housewife who falls into deep depression when her husband (Paul Jenkins, I Never Promised You a Rose Garden) inexplicably leaves her for good.
+Trish Van Devere (The Changeling and The Hearse) plays Amy, a twenty-seven-year-old housewife who falls into deep depression when her husband (Paul Jenkins, I Never Promised You a Rose Garden) inexplicably leaves her for good.
 The film deals with Amy’s struggles to gain control over her life.

 Reaction & Thoughts:

-Van Devere’s big films — The Day of the Dolphin and The Savage Is Loose) were a success thus she never became a major player in Hollywood.
-But Van Devere has done mostly good work, often co-starring with then husband George C. Scott (The Hustler and Patton).
-Amy is her best role to date.
+Sadly, none of Van Devere’s big films — The Day of the Dolphin and The Savage Is Loose — were a success, thus she never became a major player in Hollywood.
+But the underrated Van Devere has done mostly good work, often co-starring with husband George C. Scott (Patton) — Amy is her best role to date.